Risks And Penalties Of Driving Too Closely

 What Is Following Too Closely?

-In Ontario, following too closely is an offence defined under section 158 (1) of the Highway Traffic Act.
-This violation occurs when a driver fails to maintain a safe distance between their vehicle and the one ahead.
+In Ontario, following too closely is an offence under section 158(1) of the Highway Traffic Act.
+This violation occurs when a driver fails to maintain a safe distance from the vehicle ahead.

 Enforcement Guidelines For Following Too Closely Ticket